image

 Who does the minimum wage apply to?

-The minimum wage applies to all workers with less than one year of working in the company.
+The minimum wage applies to all workers with less than one year of working at the company.
 After one year, the employee is eligible to be paid in accordance with the scale of wages in the particular company, if they wish to do so.

 Did You Know